-We started by increasing the height of the box to get the shaft lower to increase the depth in the squat.
+We started by increasing the height of the box to get the shaft lower, increasing the depth in the squat.
 We increased the area on top to allow more lateral movements and a longer shaft for fitting more flywheels, and so on.
-When the product was ready, we had put in a countless more hours into this than we had ever imagined.
+When the product was ready, we had put in countless more hours than we had ever imagined or anticipated.

 After our time in the research lab, Mårten and I went separate ways.
 I had my hands full with medical school and graduated from Karolinska Institute in 2006.
 But we knew that we had started the project to fill the gap for athletes and patients and realized it could be done so much better – it had to be.

 Over the years, Mårten and I discussed realizing our ideas and suddenly we bumped into Kjell Insulander, who was a producer and a subcontractor of metal parts to other companies.
-He had an interest in training and also to build a product of his own.
-So we decided to start Exxentric and started phase two.
+He had an interest in training and also in building a product of his own.
+So we decided to launch Exxentric and started phase two.
 With our ideas and Kjell’s engineering skills, we could release our next-generation flywheel training device, the kBox 1.0 in 2011.

 1. Hansen T.E, Lindhard, J. On the maximal work of human muscles especially the flexors of the elbow.
 1924.
 Laboratory for the Physiology of Gymnastics, University of Copenhagen.